 The Basics Of IT

-Share buy back is the process by which a company buys back its shares of stock at a discounted rate.
+Share buy back is the process by which a company buys back its shares of stock at a discount rate.
 It represents an easier way of repaying existing shareholders.
 For a company, share IT buy back can be used as a way to reduce expenses and increase profit as well.

 Share repurchase does not necessarily mean the company would be repaying shareholders on a cash basis.
 Instead, it could mean that the company would be doing an offer for their existing shares and allowing existing shareholders to purchase their shares in the event that they are willing to sell.

 A company can repurchase a small portion of their stocks each year or more often.
-They may decide to do the repurchase as a part of a stock split, which is when the price per share is divided up among all shareholders.
+They may decide to do the repurchase as a part of a stock split, which is when the price per share is divide up among all shareholders.
 Alternatively, companies may opt to buy back their stock at a price much lower than the current market value.

 When a company decides to do a share buy back, it is likely to have a few requirements in place before the purchase can take place.
 These requirements would include a review of the current financial statements, a review of the balance sheet, the management strategy and objectives and the financial condition of the company.